mixcore/mix.portal.react/docs/README.md

 ## Getting Started

-If you're new to the project, start with the [Migration Guide](./MIGRATION-GUIDE.md), which provides an overview of the migration process and current status.
+If you're new to the project or returning after a break, start with these documents:

+1. [Migration Guide](MIGRATION-GUIDE.md) - Overview of the migration project and current status
+2. [Implementation Plan](tracking/IMPLEMENTATION-PLAN.md) - Current phase and scheduled tasks
+3. [Progress Tracker](tracking/PROGRESS-TRACKER.md) - Detailed status of components and features

 ## Development Workflow

 When working on the migration, follow these steps:

-1. Check the [Progress Tracker](./tracking/PROGRESS-TRACKER.md) to understand what's been completed and what's next
+1. Check the [Progress Tracker](tracking/PROGRESS-TRACKER.md) to understand what's been completed and what's next
-2. Consult the [Component Registry](./reference/COMPONENT-REGISTRY.md) to see what components are available for reuse
+2. Consult the [Component Registry](reference/COMPONENT-REGISTRY.md) to see what components are available for reuse
-3. Review the [API Guide](./guides/API-GUIDE.md) if implementing API integration
+3. Review the [API Guide](guides/API-GUIDE.md) if implementing API integration
-4. Follow the [Coding Standards](./guides/CODING-STANDARDS.md) for implementation
+4. Follow the [Coding Standards](guides/CODING-STANDARDS.md) for implementation
-5. Use the [AngularJS-to-React Patterns](./guides/ANGULAR-TO-REACT-PATTERNS.md) for converting existing components
+5. Use the [AngularJS-to-React Patterns](guides/ANGULAR-TO-REACT-PATTERNS.md) for converting existing components
 6. Update the relevant tracking documents as you complete work

 ## Updating Documentation

 As the project evolves, it's important to keep this documentation up to date:

-1. Update the [Progress Tracker](./tracking/PROGRESS-TRACKER.md) when components or features are completed
+1. Update the [Progress Tracker](tracking/PROGRESS-TRACKER.md) when components or features are completed
-2. Add new components to the [Component Registry](./reference/COMPONENT-REGISTRY.md)
+2. Add new components to the [Component Registry](reference/COMPONENT-REGISTRY.md)
-3. Update the [Implementation Plan](./tracking/IMPLEMENTATION-PLAN.md) as phases are completed
+3. Update the [Implementation Plan](tracking/IMPLEMENTATION-PLAN.md) as phases are completed

 ## Additional Resources